lionel68/STAN-BES-2017/introduction/intro_structure.md

 -> the issue of sampling the posterior
 -> Example of BDA in ecology

-Why?
+In this part I'd like to outline:

+* Why do we do stats in general, about inference, big world-small world dichotomy from StatRethinking
+* The bayesian formula: Posterior info = Likelihood * prior info
+* What is the likelihood, dnorm, show some brute-force, 2D examples (mean+sd)
+* What is prior infos, what kind of info do we generally have, how do we turn it into priors (in a way we always have __some__ prior info; uniform vs. weak priors)
+* What is posterior, combination of likelihood and prior infos, relative weight of each = f(sample size, prior strength), P(hypothesis | data)
+* It's all about uncertainty

+### Part 2: Why do Bayesian data analysis (~10min)

 -> Bayes (probability) vs frequentise (repeat sampling), but also Bayes and frequentist (asymptotic convergence of the posterior to the likelihood under infinite sample size)
 -> Questions Bayes can answer that Freq cannot
 -> Flexible model building, uncertainty in all model parameters -> Include more information about the data

-How?
+* Embracing uncertainty
+* Flexibility in model building
+* Getting what we are usually intersted by rather than some weird reference to null hypothesis (We tend to interpret frequentist results p(data|hypothesis) with Bayesian thinking p(hypothesis|data) already anyway, so might as well use method that actually provides what we look for)
+* Fit complex models even with little data, varying weight of likelihood and prior as sample size increases
+* Give one or two published examples were supplementary insights from Bayesian approach are obvious (ideally scientific benefits/insights rather than simply "technical" benefits)

+### Part 3: How do we do Bayesian data analysis (~10min)

 -> The different options in R: BUGS, JAGS (r2jags,other packages allowing easy model fit with pre-set priors), STAN (rstan, rstanarm, brms)
 -> Specificitis of model building and checking in BDA (chains, convergence, divergence) -> The rest of the workshop

-## Structure:

-### Part 1: What is Bayesian data analysis (~10min)

-In this part I'd like to outline:

-* Why do we do stats in general, about inference, big world-small world dichotomy from StatRethinking
-* The bayesian formula: Posterior info = Likelihood * prior info
-* What is the likelihood, dnorm, show some brute-force, 2D examples (mean+sd)
-* What is prior infos, what kind of info do we generally have, how do we turn it into priors
-* What is posterior, combination of likelihood and prior infos, P(hypothesis | data)
-* It's all about uncertainty

-### Part 2: How do we do Bayesian data analysis (~10min)

-* 2 major ways: (i) coding the model in a bayesian program (WinBUGS, JAGS, STAN) and use their R interface to fit the models (R2WinBUGS, R2JAGS, rstan), or (ii) use packages that allow you to fit the models based on R formula synthax and these packages will do the translation to the bayesian program (BayesianTools, MCMCglmm, rstanarm, brms).
+* 2 major ways: (i) coding the model in a bayesian program (WinBUGS, JAGS, STAN) and use their R interface to fit the models (R2WinBUGS, R2JAGS, rstan), or (ii) use packages that allow you to fit the models based on R formula syntax and these packages will do the translation to the bayesian program (BayesianTools, MCMCglmm, rstanarm, brms).
-* About sampling (the blind man going through the likelihood landscape), what is MCMC, the Metropolis-Hasting vs Hamiltonian Monte Carlo (adv. and disadv.)
+* About sampling (the blind man going through the likelihood landscape), what is MCMC, the Metropolis-Hasting vs Hamiltonian Monte Carlo (adv. and disadv.) (metaphors from the StatRethinking book really useful here)
 * Vocabulary to know in BDA: chains, convergence, divergence, acceptance
 * Model checking in BDA ...

-### Part 3: Why do Bayesian data analysis (~10min)

-* Embracing uncertainty
-* Flexibility in modle building
-* Getting what we are usually intersted by rather than some weird reference to null hypothesis
-* Fit complex models even with little data, varying weight of likelihood and prior as sample size increases